marcospgsilva/cryptor/README.md

 # Cryptor
-An bot for buy and sell cryptocurrencies made with Elixir.
+An bot  made with Elixir, for buy and sell cryptocurrencies.
-You can visualize all the bot transactions infos in https://cryptor.gigalixirapp.com/

 ## Follow me